core-coin/go-core/README.md

 $ gocore --config /path/to/your_config.toml
 ```

-To get an idea how the file should look like you can use the `dumpconfig` subcommand to export your existing configuration:
+To get an idea of how the file should look like you can use the `dumpconfig` subcommand to export your existing configuration:

 ```shell
 $ gocore --your-favourite-flags dumpconfig